Hidden-Histories/Public-Resources/documentation/UsingPorPOIse_REF-Layer-POI-Properties.md

 * **Vertical rotation**: This value allows you to rotate the POI's geometry around the vertical Y axis.
 * **Relative angle**: If this value is set to Yes, the POI's geometry will always be turned so that the front side always faces the user.
 Useful if you have images that should always face the viewer, no matter where they are.

-**Image trigger properties (for use with AR-vos only):** tutorial under construction
+**Image trigger properties (for use with AR-vos only - also for SLAM):** tutorial under construction
-* **URL for trigger image:** Used only in AR-vos app.
-This is the web address of your trigger image in your porPOIse account.
+* **URL for trigger image:** Used only in AR-vos app - but both for image trigger and for SLAM.
   * If the **URL of a trigger image file** is entered into this field, the POI will be treated as an image trigger POI.
-The POI will be shown once the trigger image is detected in the display of the smartphone.
+The POI will be shown once the trigger image is detected in the display of the AR-vos app on your smartphone.
-  * If the URL contains only the word **SLAM**, the POI is treated as SLAM object and will be shown once the user taps on a vertical or horizontal plane detected in the enviroment.
+  * If this field contains only the word **SLAM**, the POI is treated as SLAM object and will be shown once the user taps on a vertical or horizontal plane detected when you scan your enviroment with the AR-vos app.
-* **Width of trigger image:** Used only in AR-vos app, if a trigger image is entered above.
+* **Width of trigger image:** Used only in the AR-vos ap when a trigger image is entered above.
 This is the approximate width of your trigger image in real life (e.g. a flyer is roughly 0.2 meters = 8.5" wide, a doorway might be 1 meter = 3 feet wide, a house facade might be 10 meters = 30 feet wide.)
+This helps the app to scale your prefab correctly.

 * **New action:** Currently not in use.